stfc/PSyclone/doc/developer_guide/transformations.rst

 ..
 ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
 ..
 POSSIBILITY OF SUCH DAMAGE.
 .. -----------------------------------------------------------------------------
 ..
-Written by R. W. Ford, A. R. Porter and S. Siso, STFC Daresbury Lab
+Written by R. W. Ford, A. R. Porter, S. Siso and N. Nobre, STFC Daresbury Lab

 .. testsetup::